-Since the beginning of the year, I’ve painted more with them,
+Since 2017, I’ve painted more with ink, finding ink-painting

-and acquired many bottles of ink… I began dropping a lot of ink in one corner
+I’ve acquired many bottles of ink… I began dropping a lot of ink

 I’m fascinated by how they move and had a life of their own —